ibm-cloud-docs/event-notifications/en-cbr.md

 ### Protecting cluster resources
 {: #en-manage-cbr-cluster-resources}

-You can create CBR rules on resource groups, regions, or instances.
+You can create CBR rules on resource groups, regions, instances, or specific resource types.
+The following parameters can be used for scoping a CBR rule.

-**Regions:**
+**Resource group:**

+Protects IBM Cloud Event Notifications Service resources in a specific resource group.

+If you use the CLI, you can specify the `--resource-group-id RESOURCE-GROUP-ID` option to protect resources in a specific resource group.

+If you use the API, you can specify `"name": "resourceGroupId","value": "RESOURCE-GROUP-ID"` field in the resource attributes.

+**Region:**

 Protects IBM Cloud Event Notifications Service resources in a specific region.
 If you select a region in your CBR rule, then only traffic from resources in the network zones that you associate with the rule can interact with resources in that region.